 Who can apply for a Noyce Scholarship?

-The Robert Noyce Teacher Scholarship is available for US Citizens and Permanent Residents who will be entering juniors starting Fall 2018 (Later for Fall 2019 and Fall 2020).
-The scholars will receive funding for two years for $14,000 each year (junior and senior years).
+The Robert Noyce Teacher Scholarship is available for US Citizens and Permanent Residents who will be entering juniors or seniors in Fall 2018 (Later for Fall 2019 and Fall 2020).
+The scholars will receive funding for two years for $14,000 each year (junior and/or senior years).
 Students applying should be STEM majors or working towards a STEM degree.

 STEM – Science, Technology, Engineering and Mathematics